grosshaus-dev/alone/do.md

 - [x] Movement not working correctly, slowing down after first few steps.
 - [x] Update help panel to accurately reflect features in game.
 - [x] Save amount of hearts left in save game.
+- [ ] Stamina can have more than Max.

 ### Remove